john12321/BE2-johns-nck-frontend/README.md

-# john's nck frontend

-## Northcoder News
+# John's Northcoders knews
-For some of your northcoders news needs (please read the disclaimer)
+For some of your northcoders news needs!

+## Front-end

+### Hosted on Netlify at https://johns-ncknews.netlify.com (default login for testing: 'jessjelly')

+Front-end tech I used to build this site includes:
+1. React (webpack)
+2. Reach Router
+3. Axios

-## the link to the site is: (https://johns-ncknews.herokuapp.com)
+## Connection to the Back-end API

-The default log-in value is 'jessjelly'
+Axios is used to connect to my back-end API on the Node server which in turn uses Knex to communicate with an SQL database.

-## the link to my backend api is: (https://johns-ncknews.herokuapp.com/api)
+### The link to my API is: https://johns-ncknews.herokuapp.com/api

-## User actions
+## Front-end client actions

-As a user of this site, at the moment you can:
+Users logged into this site can:

-- Read articles
+- Read articles (and filter articles useing various sort-by queries)
 - Read article comments
 - Vote on each article
 - Submit your own article
 - Delete your own article
+- Comment for each article
 - Delete yor own comments
 - Vote on each comment
-- Comment for each article
-- Submit a new topic
+- Submit a new news topic

-## How to use this Front-End
+## How to use this Frontend

-(needs text)
+1. Clone the following repo: https://github.com/john12321/johns-nck-frontend.git

+2. Navigate to folder named: johns-nck-frontend

+3. npm install to install dependencies

+4. npm start will then bring up the localhost site

+# Further information on this front-end project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).